IDaGhostWriter/VirolabCodeClub/README.md

-# VirolabCodeClub
+# README

-A project to teach basics programming at the IPD Virology Lab
+A repository project to teach basics programming at the IPD Virology Lab